 How can you combat emotions like this?
 How can you keep a positive mind and outlook in the dark situation?

 Here is where my analogy of life and a rollercoaster begins.
 How you approach life and the roller-coaster it presents is within your attitude.
 Yes, we all face some dark moments and feel like we can’t crawl out, but the solution is still within you.
 Right about now, you may be thinking that I don’t know how bad your situation is.
 I write from my past experiences, and I have been in some very dark places in my past.
 I made it through, and you can make it also.

 The first step to changing your roller-coaster ride is to see the descent and the upward climb as something positive.
 These hard times are both learning experiences that will carry you through many days in your life.

 Building a positive thought process is not an easy task.
 I used to be negative Nelly many years ago.
 I had to train my mind to look at the brighter side of a situation.
 I did this by washing my mind with good thoughts.
 I suggest you read positive quotes, or if you are a Christian, you can renew your mind with the word.

 I googled positive scriptures and came up with many different sites that have listed verses.
 One of these that I found most useful is the Open Bible.
 Within this link are numerous positive sayings from the bible.

-I will often go to Pinterest or google and search for positive quotes.
-It is true that what you think is what you will become.
+I will often go to Pinterest or Google and search for positive quotes.
+What you think indeed is what you will become.
 The process of renewing your mind is a daily task.
-Your thoughts will begin to change over time and what comes out of your mouth will be uplifting to you and all those around you.
+Your thoughts will begin to change over time.
+When you speak will be uplifting to you and all of those around you.

 When your roller-coaster is at the bottom, it is difficult to acknowledge your good qualities.
 Pick out one small ability or achievement you have accomplished in your life and focus on this.
 Soon you can pick another, and the process will multiply.